SaimaMeem/task-management-system/readme.md

    - **Issue:** There was a bug in the `list_tasks` method where specifying the flag to list only pending tasks would still include completed tasks.
 This issue occurred because the `include_completed` parameter was not properly utilized to filter tasks based on their completion status.

    - **Fix:** I corrected this by using the `include_completed` parameter to handle the filtering of tasks.
 Now, the method correctly distinguishes between showing all tasks, or only pending tasks based on the provided flags.

+### Refactoring
+- The `main` class has been refactored to organize task management operations into individual functions (`handle_add`, `handle_update`, etc.) to improve modularity.
+It uses `argparse` to handle command-line arguments and maps them to specific handler functions via a dictionary.
+This approach simplifies command execution, enhances readability, and separates concerns, making the code easier to maintain and extend.

+-  The `Task` class now includes `to_dict` and `from_dict` methods.
+These methods enable easier conversion between `Task` objects and dictionaries, facilitating storage and retrieval in a structured format like JSON.
+    - `to_dict` converts the task's attributes into a dictionary.
+    - `from_dict` is a class method that reconstructs a Task object from a dictionary.

+   This addition improves data persistence and serialization, making it easier to store tasks in files and reload them during application startup.